October 19, 2012 – April 28, 2013

 Step back in time to an era of flappers and suffragists, bootleggers and temperance lobbyists, and real-life legends like Al Capone and Carrie Nation.

-Created by the National Constitution Center, American Spirits: The Rise and Fall of Prohibition is the first comprehensive exhibition about America’s most colorful and complex constitutional hiccup.
+Created by the National Constitution Center, American Spirits: The Rise and Fall of Prohibition is the first comprehensive exhibit about America’s most colorful and complex constitutional hiccup.

-Spanning from the dawn of the temperance movement, through the Roaring ’20s, to the unprecedented repeal of a constitutional amendment, this world-premiere exhibition brings the whole story of Prohibition vividly to life.
+Spanning from the dawn of the temperance movement, through the Roaring ’20s, to the unprecedented repeal of a constitutional amendment, this world-premiere exhibit brings the whole story of Prohibition vividly to life.

 Experience the Prohibition era through: